-Maybe Your Teens Unhealthy Relationships Looks Like This:
+Your Teens Unhealthy Relationships May Look Like This:

 Your teen meets a friend, and they seem to get along fine in the beginning.
 Over time you notice that your teen is always focused on their friend’s problems.
 You notice that when they spend time with their friends that’s all about your teen trying to console their friend.
 Your teen looks lonely and when you really dig into it you realize that they don’t feel that their friend is their for them.
 That it feels pretty one sided.
 And your heart breaks for them.

 You know that living your life never really knowing who your real friends can be very confusing and lonely.
 This can affect your teens trust and confidence in future relationships and friendships.

 Here we are going to talk about 5 steps to empower your teen to have healthy relationships.
 Knowing what makes a healthy relationship can not only help the teenage years but this information is something that you and your teen can take with you into any relationship into the future.
 Hopefully helping prevent unhealthy or toxic relationships, that we are all too familiar with, and that can be very detrimental to our identity and our self-esteem.

 5 tips to empower healthy relationships in your teen